mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Authentication Service Compromise

-A compromised AS is a more serious matter, as the AS can provide incorrect or adversarial identities to clients.
+A compromised AS is a serious matter, as the AS can provide incorrect or adversarial identities to clients.
 As noted in
 {{authentication-service}}, mitigating this form of attack requires some sort of transparency/logging mechanism.
-Absent such a mechanism, MLS will only provide limited security against a compromised AS.
+Without such a mechanism, MLS will only provide limited security against a compromised AS.